winkjs/wink-sentiment/CONTRIBUTING.md

 ### About Wink
 Wink is a growing open source project focusing on **Natural Language Processing**, **Machine Learning** and **Statistics**.
 It contains multiple repositories or packages.
 All packages expose consistent and uniform APIs, thus minimizing the need to learn a new interface for each task.
 Do take out some time in understanding the structure of APIs, before attempting any enhancements.
 In wink, we prefer **functions** and **closures** over objects.

-Like the artisans, we also need a toolset and process to create beautiful software.
+Like artisans, we too need a toolset and process to create beautiful software.
 The process is orchestrated by [Travis CI](https://travis-ci.org/) in accordance to the configuration files present in each repository.
-The next 5 sections outline the details and the tools in-use.
+The details and tools used are outlined below.

 ### Linting
-A set of well defined linting rules help us in making code more consistent and in early avoidance of bugs.
-[ESLint](https://eslint.org) and [JSHint](http://jshint.com/) combination enforces these rules for us via their configuration files.
-These files can be explored in each repository.
+Well defined linting rules helps us in making code more consistent and avoid bugs.
+[ESLint](https://eslint.org) and [JSHint](http://jshint.com/) enforces these rules via their configuration files.
+These files are in the root of each repository.

 ### Documenting
-We believe that the documentation must not only just explain the API but also narrate the story of logic, algorithm and references used.
-Therefore we expect you to follow the same spirit while coding.
-Wink uses [JSDoc](http://usejsdoc.org/) standards for API documentation and [Literate-Programming Standards](https://en.wikipedia.org/wiki/Literate_programming) for documenting the logic using [docker](http://jbt.github.io/docker/src/docker.js.html).
+We believe that the documentation must not only explain the API but also narrate the story of logic, algorithms and references used.
+Wink uses the [JSDoc](http://usejsdoc.org/) standard for API documentation and [Literate-Programming Standards](https://en.wikipedia.org/wiki/Literate_programming) for documenting the logic using [docker](http://jbt.github.io/docker/src/docker.js.html).
 The API documentation quality is measured using [Inch CI](https://inch-ci.org/) and we expect that your contribution will improve or maintain the current levels.

 ### Testing
-Wink aims for test coverage of preferably 100% or **atleast > 99.5%** to begin with.
+Wink requires a test coverage of **atleast > 99.5%** and aims for 100%.
 Any new contribution must maintain the existing test coverage level.
-We use [Chai](http://chaijs.com/), [Mocha](https://mochajs.org/) and [Istanbul](https://inch-ci.org/), [Coveralls](https://coveralls.io/) combos to run tests and to determine test coverage.
+We use [Chai](http://chaijs.com/), [Mocha](https://mochajs.org/) and [Istanbul](https://inch-ci.org/), [Coveralls](https://coveralls.io/) to run tests and determine coverage.

 ### Committing
 We follow [commit guidelines](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#commits) from the Google's [Angular Project](https://angular.io/), whose documentation is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
-For quick reference, we are giving below important excerpts from the same:
+See important excerpts for quick reference below:

 #### Commit Message Format
 Each commit message consists of a **header**, a **body** and a **footer**.
 The header has a special format that includes a **type**, a **scope** and a **subject**: